aaronghosh/Hamming-Code-in-System-Verilog-for-Error-Detection-and-Correction/README.md

 # Hamming Code Decoder

-This repository contains the decoder part of a Hamming Code project implemented using SystemVerilog.
 The decoder is responsible for receiving encoded data, performing error detection and correction using Hamming Code, and converting the data back to its original form.

 ## Modules